 Between New Bunker Hill Road and north of US Route 22 (DCNR Grant # BRC-RTD-16-245)(02/01/13 to 01/31/18) – Shared Use Path in the Jonestown area:

 - Current Activity: The project is complete.
 It was done by Rogele, Inc.

 - Type Project: Development of 1.9 mile shared use path on canal towpath and railbed from the railroad bridge over Swatara Creek north to a new underpass of US Route 22.

 - Schedule: The project was completed in 2017.

 LVRT Phase 9B (bridge redecking over Swatara Creek at Frogs Hollow and 1,700 feet of trail construction south of the bridge):

-- Current Activity: A grant for $575,000 was approved by PennDOT on January 10, 2017.
-The project has just been completed by Kinsley Construction, Inc. (A property owner easement made it much easier and less impactful to access the project by the contractor, so Kinsley agreed to put $70,000 in additional funds into the trail work.)
+- Current Activity: A grant was approved by PennDOT on January 10, 2017.
+The project was completed in 2020 by Kinsley Construction, Inc. (A property owner easement made it much easier and less impactful to access the project by the contractor, so Kinsley agreed to put additional funds into the trail work.)

 - Type Project: Bridge redecking and rail-trail construction

 - Schedule: The ribbon cutting ceremony took place on September 19, 2019.